-If you started training pre-instafacebook days then you had no other choice but to spend time reading, researching, and experimenting in the trenches (I still think practical knowledge is one of the most valuable tools to becoming a successful coach or trainer).
-Needless to say, I plan on sharing with you my favorite squat variations.
-This list is concise and won’t cripple you, but hopefully empower you to try some new options and experience new progress; a healthy rotation of variations is important to ensure you avoid accommodation and overtraining.
+If you started training pre-instafacebook days then you had no other choice but to spend time reading, researching, and experimenting in the trenches (I still think practical knowledge is one of the most valuable tools to becoming a successful coach or trainer.)

-- 1 1/4 Front or Back Squat: I think it’s safe to say there aren’t many people that read T-Nation that don’t want to add size to their legs and we know that if we add time-under-tension, we can effectively increase the length of our sets, thus inducing muscular hypertrophy.
+- 1 1/4 Front or Back Squat: I think it’s safe to say there aren’t many people that don’t want to add size to their legs and we know that if we add time-under-tension, we can effectively increase the length of our sets, thus inducing muscular hypertrophy.
 Adding a 1/4 rep to each rep will increase the length of each set as well as reinforce proper positioning with our squat pattern.
 Depending on your goals, I’d recommend performing these for sets that last somewhere around 30-40s in length.
 For the general population this variation can add much needed hypertrophy but also reinforce positioning.

 - Anderson Zercher Squat: The Zercher Squat and its variations are some of my favorite squats.
 Of course, the demand on the anterior chain and upper back are great, but I’m particularly good at these which is probably more of the reason I like them so much.
 But in all seriousness, this favorite of Christian Thibadeau is beneficial because the stimulus is quite different from a Front Squat.
 In fact, your Front Squat numbers may not correlate with your Zercher Squat (I can actually Zercher Squat 50lbs more than I can Front Squat) and, in particular, from Deadstop off pins forces you to engage the anterior core and upper back because you’re starting at a disadvantageous joint angle.
 And, frankly, regardless of what the keyboard warriors say about Zercher Squats being “dangerous,” I’ve only seen positive results from including them in my (and my clients’) programming.

 - Wide Stance Box Squat: I can’t credit Louie Simmons enough for what he has provided to the strength training world and the popularization of the Box Squat is largely due to Westside Barbell and Louie Simmons.
 The Wide Stance Box Squat is definitely a game-changer for every athlete I’ve used them with.
 There are a few reasons.
 1) The box squat breaks up the phases of the lift, forcing you to use less loading (less spinal compression) and not use the stretch reflex as many lifters become accustomed to using.
 2) The wide stance puts a great deal of stress on the hips, hamstrings, and adductors, where most trainees tend to be lacking.
 Additionally, if you have knee issues, the box squat is a great alternative, as there is less sheer force on the knees.
 Lastly, in a group setting where ability varies, the box squat can double as a teaching tool and reinforce proper hip-hinge pattern.
 Overall, the box squat is arguably the biggest-bang-for-buck squat in my opinion.

 - Paused Squats: If any of you have seen Dimitri Klokov perform his infamous paused squats with an unGodly amount of weight then you can probably guess these are pretty effective for developing absolute strength!
 The great thing is that you can vary the length of your pause and where you pause, and how many pauses you add through eccentric or concentric range of motion to add new variations to your mix.
 Paused squats will help reinforce good positioning as well as additional time under tension.
 Win-win.

 Hopefully, this list helps you add some new variety to your programming.
-I’d recommend experimenting with all variations and mixing it up as soon as you feel like you’re getting bored or stale with your training.
-Nothing here requires any special equipment that cannot be found at a typical commercial gym so give it go!
+I’d recommend experimenting with all variations before programming them for your clients.
+Nothing here requires any special equipment that cannot be found at a typical box so give it go!